Bridge Sampling Diagnostics: Monte Carlo Standard Error

 \section{Monte Carlo Standard Error}

-As the first step to assess the accuracy of the bridge sampling estimate, we propose to compute Monte Carlo standard error (MCSE).
-The estimator \(\hat{p}(\mathbf{y})\) given in Equation~\eqref{eq:bridgesampling} is a ratio of two sample means:
+As the first step to assess the precision of the bridge sampling estimate, we propose to compute Monte Carlo standard error (MCSE).
+The estimator \(\widehat{Z}\) given in Equation~\eqref{eq:bridgesampling} is a ratio of two sample means: \( \widehat{Z} = \bar{N}/\bar{D}\), with